github/docs/content/development/build-it/setup-the-dev-environment.md

 # How to Setup the Development Environment
 In order to setup the development environment you need to install the [repo utility](https://source.android.com/setup/develop#repo) and use the following [repo manifest](https://github.com/osmandapp/OsmAnd-manifest/blob/master/readonly.xml).

-You can also use only git and checkout following git repositories into correct folder names:
+You can also use only git and checkout the following git repositories to correct folder names:
 * Folder **core** - git repo **[OsmAnd-core](https://github.com/osmandapp/OsmAnd-core.git)**
 * Folder **ios** - git repo **[OsmAnd-ios](https://github.com/osmandapp/OsmAnd-ios.git)**
 * Folder **tools** - git repo **[OsmAnd-tools](https://github.com/osmandapp/OsmAnd-tools.git)**